tomkoid/supershush/README.md

 AudStopper is a daemon that is designed to prevent audio from continuing to play when the output device is changed, such as when switching from headphones to speakers.

 # Installation

+To stop audio playback when the output device is changed, AudStopper **requires** the `playerctl` package if the option in the config is enabled.
 ## From Source

 To compile AudStopper from source, you'll need to have Go installed on your system.
 You can download the Go installer from the official Go website.